BakedVeg/portfolio/_posts/2023-8-14-HEMsLastVisitorFlowerAnimation.md

 <div style="clear: both;">
     <h2></h2>
     <p>I didn't have much experience with some of the newer vellum constraints in Houdini, but found them to be incredibly useful in allowing you to guide the simulation toward a more predictable result.
-Easily one of the more rewarding projects I've worked on since I've never created foliage this large in Designer and I was quite happy with the result.
-If you have any questions or comments don't hesitate to reach out.
+Easily one of the more rewarding projects I've worked on since I've never created foliage this large in Designer.
+I was quite happy with the result.
+If you have any questions or comments, don't hesitate to reach out.
 My contact information is linked on the left and at the bottom.
-Til next time!</p>
+'Til next time!</p>
 </div>

 Ian Frederick's setup here: https://www.youtube.com/watch?v=WQSdMX-z7U4&t=26s